RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_B_Pandas_Clean_Tidy.md

 ## Wrong or Inconsistent Format

 Many issues arise when data is stored as strings.
 Spelling and capitalization can vary across items that are meant to be the same.
 Often, the situation will be applying a **string method** to an entire column.
-You saw an example of the `lower()` string method in [Part A][part-a]:
+You saw an example of the `.str.lower()` string method in [Part A][part-a]:

 ```python
 beatles_billboard['Title'] = beatles_billboard['Title'].str.lower()